saucecontrol/Brotli-IIS/readme.md

 </httpCompression>
 ```

-Note: The name `br` shown above is important.
+Note that the name `br` shown above is important.
 This name must match the `Accept-Encoding` header value sent by the client and will be returned to the client in the `Content-Encoding` header.  `br` is the official designator for Brotli.

+Note also that if you need to support 32-bit Application Pools on 64-bit IIS, you will need to deploy the x64 version of the DLL to `%windir%\system32\inetsrv` and the x86 DLL to `%windir%\syswow64\inetsrv`.
+The WoW64 subsystem will automatically load the correct platform version of the DLL if its path is listed under `system32` in the `applicationHost.config`, just as it does with `gzip.dll`.

 Configuration
 -------------